Wintellect/MSLearn/Introduction to Git/includes/01-introduction.md

 ## Git terminology

 To understand Git, you have to understand the terminology.
 Here is a short list of terms that Git users frequently use.
-Don't sweat the details for now; all of these terms will become familiar to you as you work your way through this module.
+Don't sweat the details for now; all of these terms will become familiar as you work your way through the exercises in this module.

 - **Working tree:** The set of nested directories and files that contains the project being worked on.